erco77/newsd/README.md

     ..which would add the text contents of email_message to the newsgroup 'rush.general'.

-    You can use 'newsd -mailgateway <GROUP_NAME>' as a mail forward command for various email addresses, one email address per group, so that e.g. mailing lists can be forwarded into the newsd groups.
+    For each email address to be used as a gateway to a group, configure 'newsd -mailgateway <GROUP_NAME>' as the mail forward command.

 DOCUMENTATION

     There's documentation in both man page format and HTML:

         make man        -- makes manual pages (ending in *.8) make html       -- makes html docs (ending in *.html)

-    'make install' should automatically create and install the man pages.
+    'make install' should automatically create and install the man pages, such that 'man newsd' and 'man newsd.conf' work normally.

 FEATURES